Skip to content

 A worked example

-Try the defaults: total room revenue of 100,000, rooms available of 100, days in period of 30.
+With the defaults: total room revenue of 100,000, rooms available of 100, days in period of 30.
 The tool returns 33.33.
-You can adjust any input and the result updates as you type — no submit button, no reload.
-That's the real power here: seeing how sensitive the output is to one or two assumptions.
+Adjust any input and the result updates as you type — no submit button, no reload.
+The value is in seeing how sensitive the output is to one or two assumptions.

 What moves the number most